September 9, 2019

 The best Playbooks feature a lot of helpful resources, including:

-- A message from the CEO or president about the importance of improved communication in an overall effort to better engage employee employees and get better business results
+- A message from the CEO or president about the importance of improved communication in an overall effort to better engage employees and get better business results

 - Clear explanation of what the minimum communication requirements are for all plant leaders